-What is 1,2,4-TRIMETHYLBENZENE?
+What is 1,2,4-trimethylbenzene?

 1,2,4-trimethylbenzene is a colorless liquid chemical with a strong, pleasant scent.
-1,2,4-trimethylbenzene is a major part of what is known in the petroleum industry as the 'C9 fraction.'
-Oil refineries produce large amounts of C9 fraction each year for use as a gasoline additive.
+It is a major part of what the petroleum industry calls the 'C9 fraction.'
+Oil refineries produce large amounts of C9 fraction for use as a gasoline additive.